 A full team of counselors is employed across the District.
-Each comprehensive middle school has two counselors and each elementary campus, including Kindergarten through 8th grade sites, have one school counselor.
+Each comprehensive middle school has two counselors.
+All other sites have one counselor.
 The counseling program embeds the American School Counselor Association framework, which focuses on College and Career Readiness, attendance, academics, and social emotional competency.
 Five school sites are prepared to apply as a Recognized ASCA Model Program in October 2023.